fastfony/fastfony/README.md

 For more advanced options, refer to [the documentation of *template sync*](https://github.com/coopTilleuls/template-sync#template-sync).

+## Contribute

+You can contribute to Fastfony by creating a pull request on the GitHub repository.

+This repository use the git plugin [git-flow](https://github.com/nvie/gitflow), so please create your feature branch from the `develop` branch and install [git-flow](https://git-flow.readthedocs.io/fr/latest/index.html).

 ## License

 Fastfony is available under the MIT License.